sne21star/sne21star.github.io/_posts/2021-04-23-the-institute.md

 Afterwards, Luke and his friends are living with Tim when they are met with Mrs. Sigsby’s supervisor.
 He explains that there are other places like the one they destroyed all over the world, however, Avery’s telepathy had actually communicated to all of the children in these Institute’s and started a revolution in all of them.
 He tries justifying his experiments, claiming that they were used to help save the entire world by giving people extra time.

-However, Luke argues that they can only predict events that happen a few hours before it occurs and that in the end there are two many variables involved that can change what can happen.
+However, Luke argues that they can only predict events that happen a few hours before it occurs and that in the end there are too many variables involved that can change what can happen.
 As you go more and more into the future there is an accumulation of more random variables making it impossible after some point to accurately predict the future.
 The man leaves after Luke promises that the USB stick is kept hidden and never comes to light.
 A tearful goodbye is shared amongst his friends who each have a key to the safe where the USB stick lays.

 # Review